-The undergraduate teacher preparation programs offer students an amazing opportunity to turn their talents and interests into a career in Elementary, Middle Level, or Secondary education.
+The undergraduate teacher preparation programs offer students an amazing opportunity to turn their talents and interests into a career in K-12 education.

-Our department in partnership with schools, communities, and state organizations, prepares exemplary teachers, teacher educators, and scholars who work for the continual betterment of society through education.
+Our department partners with schools, communities, and state organizations to prepare exemplary teachers, teacher educators, and scholars who work for the continual betterment of society through education.

-As community members, teachers, and scholars, students, and faculty actively generate, apply, and disseminate knowledge about teaching and learning that will enable all people to become citizens who successfully participate in the global community of the twenty-first century.
+As community members, teachers, and scholars, our students and faculty actively generate, apply, and disseminate knowledge about teaching and learning that will enable all people to become better citizens in the global community of the twenty-first century.

 Admission to a Teacher Education Program (TEP)